open-mmlab/mmdetection3d/docs/benchmarks.md

 ## Main Results

 We compare the training speed (samples/s) with other codebases if they implement the similar models.
 The results are as below, the greater the numbers in the table, the faster of the training process.
+The models that are not compared are marked by `×`.

 | Methods | MMDetection3D | OpenPCDet |votenet| Det3D |
 |:-------:|:-------------:|:---------:|:-----:|:-----:|